Fast Charging Car Chargers: Ultimate EV Guide

 Installing a Level 2 Fast Charger at Home: What You Need to Know

-While Level 3 DC fast chargers are not practical for residential installation due to their immense power demands and infrastructure requirements, a Level 2 charger is the optimal “fast” charging solution for most homes.
+While Level 3 DC fast chargers are impractical for residential installation due to their immense power demands and infrastructure requirements, a Level 2 charger is the optimal “fast” charging solution for most homes.

 Professional Installation is a Must